Worn Out Shoes? 5 Signs It's Time To Replace Them

 2. Foot Pain

-If you have foot pain, even if your shoes look like they’re still in good condition, you might need to replace them.
+If you’re experiencing foot pain, even if your shoes look like they’re still in good condition, you might need to replace them.
 Of course, this is only relevant if the pain you’re experiencing is new and you didn’t have it before.
+If you recently bought a new pair of shoes and they caused blisters or discomfort the first time you wore them, you’ll need to get a new pair to avoid future pain & injuries.

 3. Workouts become more painful